ezrc2/connect-four/README.md

 ```
 python3 game.py
 ```

-Click on a column to drop a piece.
+Click a column on the board to drop your piece and the AI will automatically make its move.